What is VBA Macro in Excel?

 - Record more and more activities and see what the code is.

 This has been a guide to VBA Macro.
-Here we learn how to record a macro in excel to show automatically generated code through a macro in VBA editor along with step by step examples.
+Here we learn how to record a macro in excel to show automatically generated code in VBA editor along with step by step examples.
 Below are some useful excel articles related to VBA –